 AT THE OXFORD INSTITUTE OF POPULATION AGEING

-In February and March, I was an academic visitor Oxford Institute of Population Ageing.
+In February and March, I worked as an academic visitor at the Oxford Institute of Population Ageing.
 I received a Grant of the Dr. Catharina van Tussenbroek Foundation.
 My research project focused on changing Western notions about living towards death in old age, the implications of the new demography of death, dying and living towards the end of life, and its impact on the way individuals view (the meaning of) their lives.

 ADVICE OF BELGIAN COMMITTEE ON BIOETHICS

 ON EUTHANASIE IN COMPLEX SITUATIONS

 December 2017: The Belgian Advisory Committee on Bioethics presents a new advise on euthanasia in the case of non-terminal patients, psychological suffering and psychiatric disorders, and refers in detail to my my research, conducted at the University of Humanistic Studies in Utrecht.